 Spiced Squash Cookies

 From an old, Edible Vermont (2009) magazine, Winter issue, these spiced cookies are cake-like in texture and so welcoming on a cold, wintry day with a hot cup of tea (or cocoa).
+Roast and mash the butternut squash ahead of time so you have it ready when you want to bake these cookies.
 The recipe yields about 5 dozen.

 ½ cup butter, at room temperature

 ¾ cup firmly packed light brown sugar

 2 large eggs

 1½ cups mashed, cooked butternut squash

 2½ teaspoon baking powder

 ½ teaspoon salt

 2 teaspoons ground cinnamon